UA-MIS/springais/_bmad-output/prd.md

 ### What Makes This Special

-**The "holy shit" moment:** An employee exploring a Manager role sees the Success Pattern overlay: _"Employees who advanced to Manager typically showed 87% utilization (you: 78%), 2+ mentees (you: 0), feedback themes emphasizing leadership..."_ Suddenly, vague career advice becomes a concrete, motivating action plan.
+**The "holy shit" moment:** An employee exploring a Manager role sees the Success Pattern overlay: _"Employees who advanced to Manager typically showed 87% effective utilization (you: 78%), 2+ mentees (you: 0), feedback themes emphasizing leadership..."_ Suddenly, vague career advice becomes a concrete, motivating action plan.

 **The contrarian bet:** Skills alone don't drive advancement.
 Behaviors, visibility, and patterns matter equally—and no competitor captures this.
 SpringAIS does.